35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 React 19 introduced Actions—a new paradigm for handling async operations, especially forms.
 The useActionState hook manages pending states and errors automatically.
 The useOptimistic hook enables instant UI feedback.
 Forms can now pass functions directly to the action prop instead of onSubmit.
 Refs work as regular props without forwardRef.
 And useEffectEvent finally solves the stale closure problem in effects.

-The theme?
-React is eliminating boilerplate that developers have been writing for years.
+The theme across all these changes is eliminating boilerplate that developers have been writing for years.
 If your interview answer involves "you'd useState for loading, useState for error, try-catch in the handler...", you're describing the pattern these features replace.

 Before React 19, form handling required orchestrating multiple pieces of state.
 You needed a loading state, an error state, form data state, and an event handler that coordinated them all.
 This pattern appeared in virtually every form, yet developers wrote it from scratch each time.